ohrite/slips/code-review.md

   - Scenario: `StockLedger#parse_headers` has no test coverage
   - Yes: "I really want to write tests for this method"
   - No: "You should have written tests for this method"
-* Try to cleanly state emotional responses
+* Clearly state emotional responses
   - Scenario: `StockLedger#parse_headers` has 20 lines and 3 conditionals
   - "I feel like I put too much code into `#parse_headers`"
   - Don't undershoot: "I think this code is okay, but I might be wrong"
   - Don't overshoot:  "I'm so terrible at this job, just look at `#parse_headers`"
-* State needs explicitly
+* Clearly state needs
   - Scenario: you got 3 hours of sleep and `StockLedger#parse_headers` still exists
   - Solution: "I want you to explain this code to me"
   - Unmet need: "I don't understand this code"